This blog may contain affiliate links. Read our disclosure policy for more info.

 Did I mention that every stay also comes with complimentary use of two mountain bikes?
 This makes it easy to go to and from the town.
 You would surely love biking along the lake, too.

 Radfords on the Lake offers four room configurations: Studio, 1-Bedroom Superior Suite, 1-Bedroom Wheelchair Accessible Suite, and 2-Bedroom Apartment.
-Nightly rates start at $329 NZD, and you can also avail packages from $589 NZD.
+Nightly rates start at $689 NZD (in peak season).

 You can check availability, prices, and book Radfords on the Lake online.

-$$ – Edgewater Motel – Mid-range Lakefront Hotel
+$$ – Tasman Holiday Parks – Mid-range Lakefront Hotel

 There’s an outdoor dining and picnic area in the garden, complete with a gas BBQ that’s free to use.
-You can also find coin-operated laundry facilities here.
-If you’re planning to go exploring, Edgewater can help you book tours and activities in the area and will happily recommend the best sights to see in Te Anau.
+You can also find a hot tub, sauna, and coin laundry here too.
+If you’re planning to go exploring, Edgewater can help you book Milford Sound tours and activities in the area and will happily recommend the best sights to see in Te Anau.
 Speaking of which, they have complimentary bike hire, in case you’re up for a quick ride to the town center.

-A night’s stay in Edgewater costs between $149 NZD and $249 NZD.
-You can check availability and book Edgewater Motel online to secure your stay in Te Anau.
+A night’s stay at Tasman costs between $129 NZD and $419 NZD.
+You can check availability and book Tasman Holiday Parks online to secure your stay in Te Anau.

 $$ – Alpine View Motel – Affordable Rooms and Apartments